 The US inched closer to comprehensive consumer privacy law

 The ADPPA was the first federal privacy proposal to clear a U.S. congressional committee, but the U.S. House resisted calling the floor vote.
 The hang-up mostly concerns opposition from the House's California delegation regarding the bill's federal preemption of the California Consumer Privacy Act.
-The Senate also presents a roadblock for the proposal as currently constituted when or if it passes the House.
+The Senate also currently constituted when or if it passes the House.

 There is an outside chance it may be put up for a vote during the lame-duck session before the new Congress is convened in January 2023, but the bill is likely to remain relevant in the incoming 118th Congress.